mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part2.md

 {{< figure src="/attachments/howto/quickstart-guide/part2/responsive-app.png" >}}

-Congratulations on successfully completing the Quickstart guide!
+Congratulations on successfully completing the quickstart guide!
 You are definitely on your way to succeed with the Mendix platform.

 For more information on building and deploying apps with Mendix, see [Build Native Apps](/howto/mobile/build-native-apps/).
 Put simply, Mendix lets you [build an app for distribution](/howto/mobile/deploying-native-app/) and get it running on a native device.
 After you develop further, you can [debug native app issues](/howto/mobile/native-debug/) to improve your users' experience.
 Then, you can add [custom fonts](/howto/mobile/native-custom-fonts/) to make your app feel more like your brand.
 And if you ever need help, we have [troubleshooting help](/howto/mobile/common-issues/) for you just in case.